CloudCannon/alto-eleventy-template/src/docs/using-shortcodes.md

 You can easily add your own customized shortcodes to Alto.

-Follow CloudCannon's instructions on <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/editing-with-hugo-shortcodes/">Editing with Hugo Shortcodes</a> to define your paired or unpaired shortcodes with positional or named elements, and make them available to editors.&nbsp;
+Follow CloudCannon's instructions on <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/editing-with-eleventy-shortcodes/">Editing with Eleventy Shortcodes</a> to define your paired or unpaired shortcodes with positional or named elements, and make them available to editors.&nbsp;